Blanche Ostertag: Biography

-Not unnaturally, Ostertag was associated with some of the leading Western architects; with Frank Lloyd Wright, for instance, in a characteristic residence at Buena Park.
-From the spacious central hall one sees, through doorways to left and right, two remarkable fireplaces.
-That in the drawing-room is carried out from her design in glass and gold mosaic— heavily hanging wistaria in creamy white shading to yellowish and greenish hues of opalescent glass on a band of burnished gold.
+Not unnaturally, Ostertag was associated with some of the leading Western architects; with Frank Lloyd Wright, for instance, in a characteristic residence called the Husser House at Buena Park in Chicago built in 1899.
+Although the house was demolished around 1923, a description of the mosaic she designed was published in 1902: "From the spacious central hall one sees, through doorways to left and right, two remarkable fireplaces.
+That in the drawing-room is carried out from her design in glass and gold mosaic— heavily hanging wisteria in creamy white shading to yellowish and greenish hues of opalescent glass on a band of burnished gold.
 One of its peculiarities is the clever use of a sort of gold crackle in the green leaves, simulating veins, and binding the whole together.
 The dining-room mantelpiece is painted on oak.
-The tablet over the fireplace has some verses from the 143d Psalm in gold and colors set in a thick pattern of grapes.
-The side panels bear each a mediaeval lady in brocade carrying a dish of fruit, with the motto, "0 give thanks unto the Lord, for He is good."
-These vibrate with orange, blue, and green, the pigments laid on pure as the impressionists use it, and the natural golden brown of the wood cunningly planned as part of the color scheme.
+The tablet over the fireplace has some verses from the 143rd Psalm in gold and colors set in a thick pattern of grapes.
+The side panels bear each a mediaeval lady in brocade carrying a dish of fruit, with the motto, "O give thanks unto the Lord, for He is good."
+These vibrate with orange, blue, and green, the pigments laid on pure as the impressionists use it, and the natural golden brown of the wood cunningly planned as part of the color scheme."

 Among later, more serious work, there were portraits of children, and a series of watercolors setting forth the funny bashfulness or funnier dignity of children in a deep glow of color.
 In "When Love is Young", the lad in brown Holland and the blue-frocked lassie stand hand in hand on green turf gemmed with marigolds, and gaze out most seriously from a background of warm yellow leaves.

 Ostertag had a rare feeling for color.
 She loved costume; her pictures were constantly enriched with the interweavings of Persian embroideries, or the splendid pomegranates of Venetian brocade, or the often piquant and humorous plaids, dots, and stripes—for there can be humor in the truest art when the artist has a sense of humor.
 She loved architecture, so that balance and mass were in the very structure of her compositions, and she lost no chance of introducing a background of buildings or the fine lines of 18-century cabinet-makers.
 She loved children and she lifted them out of the commercial into the artistic plane.